 Masked Silver (black smoke) LaPerm.

-EARLY GOLDEN CATS - SABLES
+EARLY HISTORY OF GOLDEN CATS (SABLES)

-The GCCF studbook of 1925 listed a "sable chinchilla" male called Bracken, whose parents were Caiville (male) and Minetta (female).
-Bracken appears to have been an early Golden Persian and apparently had a chinchilla female littermate.
+The GCCF studbook of 1925 lists a "sable chinchilla" male called Bracken, whose parents were Caiville (male) and Minetta (female).
+Bracken appears to have been an early Golden Persian and had a chinchilla female littermate.
 An influential "silver" (Chinchilla) female, Recompense of Allington, was born from another mating of Caiville to Minetta and there is a 75% probability that Recompense carried the Golden gene which popped up in Chinchilla descendants later on.
-Evelyn Buckworth-Herne-Soam's 1933 book included a chapter on the Brown Tabby Longhair.
-She commented on the very successful Brown Tabby Longhair of 1896, Champion Birkdale Ruffle and also on a much later "rich sable colour" cat called Treylstan Garnet and referred to the colour class as "brownies", then the term for the brown tabby (as opposed to "silvers").
+Evelyn Buckworth-Herne-Soame's 1933 book included a chapter on the Brown Tabby Longhair.
+She commented on the very successful Brown Tabby Longhair of 1896, Champion Birkdale Ruffie and also on a much later "rich sable colour" cat called Treylstan Garnet and referred to the colour class as "brownies", then the term for the brown tabby (as opposed to "silvers").
 In 1927, Mrs Sydney Evans placed her Longhair Sable at stud.
 The cat was acquired from Mrs Jourdain who knew of several cats of that variety and hoped that they might become better established.
 All were bred from Chinchilla stock.
 Sable was excellent in type and had a good sable coat with black tips (called ticking, but not to be confused with the Abyssinian) along the spine and on the tail, head and paws.
 His eyes were emerald green.
 Assuming that the "Sable Tabbies" of history were in fact Golden Tabbies, the following descriptions of Sables from around 1903 give an insight into the early history of the golden series.

 The 1903 "Book of the Cat" stated: "There is a distinct kind of brown tabby, which may better be described as sable.
 These cats have not the regular tabby markings, but the two colours are blended one with another, the lighter sable tone predominating.
 At the Crystal Palace Cat Show of 1902 the class was for brown tabby or sable.
 I was judging, and, considering the mixed entries, I felt that markings must not be of the first importance, and so awarded first and second to Miss Whitney's beautiful sable females, the third going to a well-marked though out of condition brown tabby. ...
 These sable marked cats are rare, but still more beautiful would be a cat entirely of the one tawny colour - a self sable, without markings.
 "The most suitable factors to obtain this colour," so writes Mrs Balding, "would probably be tortoiseshell-and-sable tabby, as free from marking and as red in ground colour as possible.
 A cross of orange, bright coloured and as nearly as obtainable from unmarked ancestors, would be useful.
-Some nine years ago I purchased a dimly marked bright sable coloured cat, 'Molly,' shown by Mrs Davies at the Crystal Palace, with a view to producing a self-coloured sable cat; but 'Molly' unfortunately died, and I abandoned the ide The nearest approach to a self-sable I have ever come across was a cat I obtained for the Viscountess Esher, which had, alas! been neutered.
+Some nine years ago I purchased a dimly marked bright sable coloured cat, 'Molly,' shown by Mrs Davies at the Crystal Palace, with a view to producing a self-coloured sable cat; but 'Molly' unfortunately died, and I abandoned the idea.
+The nearest approach to a self-sable I have ever come across was a cat I obtained for the Viscountess Esher, which had, alas! been neutered.
 He was almost unmarked, and of the colour of Canadian sable, with golden eyes - a most uncommon specimen."

 Frances Simpson wrote: "For sables we, of course, go to the Birkdale strain.
 I remember the incomparable "Birkdale Ruffie" in his full glory at the Crystal Palace - a mass of red-brown fur, of the style of "Persimmon Laddie," but with more distinct markings and a very keen, almost fierce expression; in fact, he looked like a wild animal!
 Then "Master Ruffie" appeared as a kitten, and later as a mild edition of his sire.
 From this celebrated strain Miss Whitney's lovely sables are descended. ... the brown tabby and sable, though often classed together, must not be confounded.
 The brown tabby is supposed to be the common ancestor of all our cats, and hence the tendency to revert to that colour. ...
 They appear in very unexpected places - in a litter of chinchillas or blacks, or among our oranges, and sometimes where no brown ancestor can be traced. ...
 As regards the sables, I may remark that they are late in maturing and do not acquire their marvellous colouring till about the second year ."
 (She also remarked that sable tortoiseshells existed)

 Miss Southam described Birkdale Ruffie in Frances Simpson's The Book of the Cat: It was at the West of England Cat Show in 1894 that 'Birkdale Ruffie' scored his first real success winning two first prizes in the open and novice classes and two specials.
 Here at last his beautiful sable colouring, his dense black markings, and wonderful expressive face were appreciated.
 The year 1896 was the occasion of his sensational win at the Crystal Palace show.
 He simply swept the board, carrying everything before him - first prize, championship, several specials."

 Miss Witney wrote "'Brayfort Fina' is, I may say, a sable tabby, being particularly rich in colour all throughout - indeed, more often of an auburn tan than brown. ...'Fina' was bred by Miss G Southam, and is by 'Master Ruffie' ex 'Bluette,' her sire being a son of the famous 'Champion Birkdale Ruffie.'
 [In 1902 'Fina' took first] at the Bath Specialist Show in the same year, where her gorgeous colouring was called in question and an unsupported protest was made that she was dyed!